Lesbian Feminist Liberation: Activities

 When NBC aired "Flowers of Evil", an episode of Police Woman about a trio of lesbians murdering nursing home residents for their money, the organization staged a zap at NBC's New York City headquarters on November 19, 1973.
 Ten women entered the building in pairs at 15-minute intervals, traveling by elevator to different floors before converging on the Standards and Practices offices.
 Advised that vice president Herminio Traviesas would not return to the office until the following week, demonstrators announced their intention to wait until he returned and occupied his office overnight.
 Around 75 women demonstrated in front of the building.
 The following morning half of the women left, along with the children of the lead protester.
 The remaining protesters unfurled a twenty foot long banner from the balcony of vice president Herminio Traviesas's office reading "LESBIANS PROTEST NBC".
 They and street-level picketers chanted slogans like "NBC works against lesbians" and "Lesbians are sitting in".
 The demonstrators hoped to attract both network news coverage and arrests.
 When they realized neither was forthcoming, they left the building.
 While the networks ignored the story, it was picked up by local media and the wire services.
 Ultimately, NBC agreed not to rerun the episode.

 In 1974, the organization worked with New York Radical Feminists to increase the visibility of women at the New York City LGBT Pride March.

+The papers of the LFL are now held at the archives of Hamilton College.